 Show simple item record

 dc.identifier.urihttp://hdl.handle.net/2123/10478

 dc.description.abstractNumerical simulations of quasi-static indentation and low velocity impact of low density polymethacrylimide (PMI) Rohacell 51 WF foam using indenters with different nose shapes (conical, truncated-conical, hemi-spherical and flat) were carried out using the finite element code LS-DYNA.
 A 2D axisymmetric model was generated.
 A strain-rate dependent material model and r-adaptive remeshing were used for low velocity impact simulations.
 Numerical predictions matched the available experimental data very well.
 Moreover, the predicted resistance force closely matched the empirical results.
-The results demonstrated the ability of the model to reproduce the deformation mechanisms of the penetration process of Rohacell 51 WF foam.en_AU
+The results demonstrated the ability of the model to reproduce the deformation mechanisms of the penetration process of Rohacell 51 WF foam.en

-dc.publisherWorld Scientific Publishing Companyen_AU
+dc.publisherWorld Scientific Publishing Companyen

-dc.subjectFinite-element simulationen_AU
+dc.subjectFinite-element simulationen

-dc.subjectr-adaptive remeshingen_AU
+dc.subjectr-adaptive remeshingen

-dc.subjectlow velocity impacten_AU
+dc.subjectlow velocity impacten

-dc.subjectpolymer foamen_AU
+dc.subjectpolymer foamen

-dc.subject.asrcPolymers and Plasticsen_AU
+dc.subject.asrcPolymers and Plasticsen

+Show simple item record